Contact infoNational Accounts, Economic Statistics

 Land accounts has three parts.
 Denmark's area in square kilometers in total and by municipalities and regions, land by land cover and land use by industry.
 Land by land cover and land use by industry are stated in square kilometers, square meter per capita and in percentage of the total land area, geographically divided by provinces and regions.

 The land cover accounts have been produced from consolidating a number of source maps, all of which shows aspects of Danish land cover.
 All the maps have been overlaid using GIS techniques and aggregated into one map.
 The main part of the GIS-related work has been carried out by DCE, Århus University.

 The land use accounts have been produced by combining the Cadastral map with the registers on buildings, dwellings, businesses, municipal plans etc. The classifications from the registers have been combined and prioritized to create the classification of land by land use.

-The land cover accounts is fully compatible between 2011 and 2016.
+The land cover accounts is fully compatible between2011, 2016, 2018 and 2021.
 Compatibility with older statistics on land cover is limited, as there have been major changes to sources as well as methods.
 Land use has so far only been measured for one reference year.

 Statistics on the size of Denmark, land by land cover and land use by industry are published in the StatBank under Area and Natural ressources.
 Furthermore, Land accounts is part of the Environmental-Economic Accounts (Green National Accounts).